-FISCAL YEAR 2019 COMPENSATION PROGRAM CHANGES RATIONALE Short-Term Annual Cash Incentive Plan Replaced inventory metric with core sales metric.
-In developing the 2019 financial plan, we determined it was critical to the Company's success to drive core sales.
-Adjusted the weightings mix between financial and operational/ strategic goals from 40/60 to 75/25 Supports our goal of being a smaller, more profitable company.
-Long-Term Retention and Incentive Equity Awards Continued 25% reduction in our equity target percentages.
+FISCAL YEAR 2020 COMPENSATION PROGRAM CHANGES RATIONALE Long-Term Retention and Incentive Equity Awards Continued 25% reduction in our equity target percentages.
 We are maintaining the lower target percentages to effectively manage our burn rate.
-Used a stock price of \$18.00, which was higher than the fair market value of the stock price on the April 15, 2019 date of grant in calculating the number of shares to grant to employees for the total dollar value of their grant.
-As a result, long-term incentive awards were in the amount of 82% of annual salary to NEOs instead of the target 113% of annual salary.
-Conserves additional shares in the Long-Term Incentive Plan by granting fewer shares to achieve the nominal compensation value of the awards
+Used a stock price of \$15.00, which was higher than the fair market value of the stock price on the April 15, 2020 date of grant in calculating the number of shares to grant to employees for the total dollar value of their grant.
+As a result, long-term incentive awards were in the amount of 28% of annual salary to NEOs instead of the target 113% of annual salary.
+Conserves additional shares in the Long-Term Incentive Plan by granting fewer shares to achieve the nominal compensation value of the awards.

-FISCAL YEAR 2020 COMPENSATION PROGRAM CHANGES RATIONALE Short-Term Annual Cash Incentive Plan Simplified the design by eliminating the performance review rating component.
-We determined that the short-term incentive plan should be focused solely on the overall performance of the Company Replaced strategic priorities with Company transformation cost savings metrics (New World Fossil 2.0). without regard to individual performance.
-100% based on Company financial performance Long-Term Retention and Incentive Equity Awards Continued 25% reduction in our equity target percentages.
+FISCAL YEAR 2021 COMPENSATION PROGRAM CHANGES RATIONALE Short-Term Annual Cash Incentive Plan Maintained fixed bonus target Replaced Company transformation cost savings metric (New World Fossil) with a metric focused on our digital business Maintained 100% weighting on Company performance metrics We determined the primary focus should be on the overall performance of the Company.
+Due to the impact of COVID-19 on our business, our digital business is highly critical to the overall performance of the Company.
+Long-Term Retention and Incentive Equity Awards Continued 25% reduction in our equity target percentages.
 We are maintaining the lower target percentages to effectively manage our burn rate.
-Committed to use a \$15.00 stock price, which we expect to be higher than the fair market value of the stock price on the April 15, 2020 date of grant in calculating the number of shares to grant to employees for the total dollar value of their grant.
-As a result, long-term incentive awards to NEOs as a percentage of annual salary are expected to be substantially lower than the target of 113% of annual salary.
-Conserves additional shares in the Long-Term Incentive Plan by granting fewer shares to achieve the granted value of the awards
+Committed to use a set stock price or fair market value, whichever is higher, on the April 15, 2021 date of grant in calculating the number of shares to grant to employees for the total dollar value of their grant.
+Conserves shares in the Long-Term Incentive Plan by granting fewer shares to achieve the granted value of the awards, if the actual stock price is lower than the set price on the date of grant

-2019 Compensation Summary
+2020 Compensation Summary

-Key decisions on fiscal year 2019 compensation made by the Compensation Committee were intended to align with our long-term strategic plan.
+Key decisions on fiscal year 2020 compensation made by the Compensation Committee were intended to align with our long-term strategic plan.
 As in the past, our CEO, Mr. Kartsotis, refused all forms of compensation.
 Mr. Kartsotis is one of the initial investors in our company and expressed his belief that his primary compensation is met through stock ownership.
-Highlights of 2019 compensation decisions include:
+Highlights of 2020 compensation decisions include: